x-dl/EDF/README.md

 Embedded Development Framework
 # Attention
-The base template is based on stm32f407zet6.And the develop board is explorer which is made by zhengdianyuanzi
+The base template is based on stm32f407zet6.And the develop board is explorer which is made by zhengdianyuanzi and its result is send "hello world" Every seconds